AntaresSimulatorTeam/antares-xpansion/src/tests/bendersEndToEnd/README.md

 ## Description

-There are three instances for this test.
 The file *resultTest.json* contains every information to run the test.
 Each section is a test containing at least :
 1. "path" : A path to the instance data, where the program will be launched
 2. "option_file" : A name of the option file to use

 ### mini_network_default

-Test the resolution of a mini expansion network instance with default options.
+Tests the resolution of a mini network design instance with default options.

+### mini_network_slave_weight

+Tests the resolution of a mini network design instance with a file giving weights for subproblems.

 ### mini_instance_LP_default

-Test the resolution of a mini LP problem with default options.
+Tests the resolution of a mini LP problem with default options.

 ### mini_instance_MIP_default

-Test the resolution of a mini MIP problem with default options.
+Tests the resolution of a mini MIP problem with default options.
 Optimal solution differs from its LP relaxation.

+### mini_instance_UNBOUNDED

+Tests the resolution of an unbounded instance.

+### mini_instance_INFEASIBLE

+Tests the resolution of an infeasible instance.

 ## Launching the test